Jimin: Impact and influence

 In 2016, Jimin was ranked as the 14th most popular idol in an annual survey conducted by Gallup Korea.
 He subsequently ranked seventh in 2017, and then consecutively ranked first in 2018 and 2019, as the only idol to top the survey for two consecutive years.
 In 2018, Jimin was the ninth most-tweeted about celebrity and the eighth most-tweeted about musician globally.
 He was named the 17th best boy band member in history by The Guardian.
 From January to May 2018, Jimin won the monthly "Top K-Pop Artist–Individual" award for Peeper x Billboard, a collaboration between the Peeper social media app and Billboard Korea that collects fan votes for their favorite K-pop artists.
 The prize was a donation to UNICEF in his name.

 The Cultural Conservation Society awarded Jimin a plaque of appreciation in 2019, for performing buchaechum, a traditional Korean fan dance, during the 2018 Melon Music Awards and helping spread the dance outside of Korea.
 In October 2021, he became the first idol to spend 34 consecutive months atop the brand reputation ranking for individual boy group idols and the only one to top the overall ranking for three consecutive years.

 Jimin is often cited as a role model by various idols in the K-pop industry, many of whom try to emulate his style of dance, mannerisms, and stage presence; media outlets have called him the "Idol of Idols", "Idol's Bible", and "Rookies' Bible".
-Artists who have cited him as an influence include Arthur of Kingdom, Bic of MCND, Kim Si-hun of BDC, Woochul of Newkidd, Hyunjin of Stray Kids, Wooyoung of Ateez, Lim Se-jun of Victon, Huening Kai and Beomgyu of Tomorrow X Together, and Ni-ki and Jay of Enhypen.
+Artists who have cited him as an influence include Arthur of Kingdom, Bic of MCND, Kim Si-hun of BDC, Woochul of Newkidd, Hyunjin of Stray Kids, Wooyoung of Ateez, Lim Se-jun of Victon, HueningKai and Beomgyu of Tomorrow X Together, and Ni-Ki and Jay of Enhypen.
 British internet personality Oli London underwent 15 cosmetic surgeries by 2020 to resemble Jimin.

 Jimin has also been acknowledged beyond the K-pop industry.
 In 2019, Award-winning director and photographer Gus Van Sant named him as the artist he wished to work with.

 In 2021, Olympic figure skater Yuzuru Hanyu shared being a BTS fan and mentioned Jimin as a source of inspiration for his dance movements on the rink.
 In 2023, Ryan Gosling gifted Jimin the guitar his character Ken used in the movie Barbie, as Jimin's "Permission to Dance" music video outfit served as inspiration for one of the outfits Gosling wore for the role.

 Forbes Korea included Jimin on the Forbes Korea Power Celebrity 40 for 2024, at number seven, making him the highest ranking K-pop soloist and second-highest ranking soloist on the list.
 In 2025, Jimin made it to the Madame Tussauds Hot 100 list, recognizing him as a K-pop star.